 Many authors also include as an advantage the ability to make temporal queries, but I consider querying multiple subsequent events not a trivial task.
 Therefore, I usually perceive the temporal queries as an advantage of the Snapshotting Pattern.

 Drawbacks of Event Sourcing

-- It is slightly less intuitive to work with in synchronous calls as you will need to transform the request into an event first.
+- It is slightly less intuitive to work with synchronous calls as you will need to transform the request into an event first.

-- Whenever you deploy a breaking change, you will be forced to also migrate your history of events if you want to be backward-compatible (also referred as Event Upgrading).
+- Whenever you deploy a breaking change, you will be forced to also migrate your history of events if you want to be backward-compatible (also referred to as Event Upgrading).